les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-07-15-il-ne-s-agit-pas-juste-de-se-tenir-debout.markdown

 There may be a tendency not to work on any project-related tasks until the stand-up.
 If the **Stand-up Meeting Starts the Day...
 Late**, this slack time may be significant.
 To some extent, this may simply be used as an opportunity to check e-mail, fill in timesheets, etc. but it may be worth investigating removing the stand-up as a “start of day” ritual by scheduling it later in the day.

-Il peut exister une tendance à ne pas travailler sur aucune tâche du projet en attendant le stand-up.
+Il peut exister une tendance à ne travailler sur aucune tâche du projet en attendant le stand-up.
 Si la **réunion du stand-up commencent la journée... tard**, ce temps de relâche peut être significatif.
 Jusqu'à un certain point, ce temps peut être mis à profit pour simplement vérifier les emails, remplir les feuilles d'activités, etc. mais cela peut valoir le coup de réfléchir à ce que le stand-up ne soit plus le rituel "commencer la journée" en le planifiant plus tard dans la journée.

 ### Don't Use the Stand-up to Start the Day